Around the World in Eighty Days: Origins

 The idea of a trip around the world within a set period had clear external origins.
 It was popular before Verne published his book in 1873.
 Even the title Around the World in Eighty Days is not original.
 Several sources have been hypothesized as the origins of the story.

-Another early reference comes from the Italian traveler Giovanni Francesco Gemelli Careri.
+Another early reference comes from the Italian traveller Giovanni Francesco Gemelli Careri.
 He wrote a book in 1699 that was translated into French: Voyage around the World or Voyage du Tour du Monde (1719, Paris).

-Around the World by Steam, via Pacific Railway, was published in 1871 by the Union Pacific Railroad Company, and an Around the World in A Hundred and Twenty Days by Edmond Planchut.
+Around the World by Steam, via Pacific Railway, was published in 1871 by the Union Pacific Railroad Company, and Around the World in A Hundred and Twenty Days by Edmond Planchut.
 In early 1870, the Erie Railway Company published a statement of routes, times, and distances detailing a trip around the globe of 23,739 mi in 77 days and 21 hours.

-American William Perry Fogg traveled the world, describing his tour in a series of letters to The Cleveland Leader newspaper, entitled, Round the World: Letters from Japan, China, India, and Egypt (1872).
+American William Perry Fogg travelled the world, describing his tour in a series of letters to The Cleveland Leader newspaper, entitled Round the World: Letters from Japan, China, India, and Egypt (1872).

 In 1872, Thomas Cook organised the first around-the-world tourist trip, leaving on 20 September 1872 and returning seven months later.
 The journey was described in a series of letters published in 1873 as Letter from the Sea and from Foreign Lands, Descriptive of a tour Round the World.
 Scholars have pointed out similarities between Verne's account and Cook's letters.
 However, some argue that Cook's trip happened too late to influence Verne.
 According to a second-hand 1898 account, Verne refers to a Cook advertisement as a source for the idea of his book.
 In interviews in 1894 and 1904, Verne says the source was "through reading one day in a Paris cafe" and "due merely to a tourist advertisement seen by chance in the columns of a newspaper."
 Around the World itself says the origins were a newspaper article.
 All of these point to Cook's advert as being a probable spark for the idea of the book.